Essential graded algebra over polynomial rings with real exponents: Minimality of socle functors

 If each $\aa_k$ is supported on a face properly containing~$\tau$, then, restricting to a subsequence if necessary, assume that it is the same face~$\tau'$ for all~$k$.
 (This uses the finiteness of the number of faces.)
 But then $\aa + \tau' = \lim_k(\aa_k + \tau')$ is contained in $\dsd$ by Definition~\ref{d:atop-sigma}, contradicting the fact that $\aa$ is supported on~$\tau$ in~$\dsd$. \end{proof}

 \begin{example} All three of the downsets

-in~$\RR^2$ have a cogenerator at the open corner~$\aa$ along the face $\tau = \{\0\}$, but their behaviors near~$\aa$ differ in character.
-Write $\sigma_x$ and~$\sigma_y$ for the faces of~$\RR^2_+$ that are its horizontal and vertical axes, respectively. \begin{enumerate} \item Here $\aa$ has two nadirs: it is a cogenerator along~$\tau = \{\0\}$ for both~$\sigma_x$ and~$\sigma_y$ by Proposition~\ref{p:downset-upper-boundary} and Example~\ref{e:socc}.
-The blue set in Example~\ref{e:sigma-limit} constitutes a $\tau$-coprimary $\sigma_x$-vicinity of~$\aa$ globally supported on~$\tau$, as in Proposition~\ref{p:sigma-nbd-cogen}, if the open point there is also~$\aa$.
+in~$\RR^2$ have a cogenerator at the open corner~$\aa = \ee_1$ (so the top-left corner of each region is~$\ee_2$) along the face $\tau = \{\0\}$, but their behaviors near~$\aa$ differ in character.
+Write $\sigma_x$ and~$\sigma_y$ for the faces of~$\RR^2_+$ that are its horizontal and vertical axes, respectively. \begin{enumerate} \item Here $\aa$ has two nadirs: it is a cogenerator along~$\tau = \{\0\}$ for both~$\sigma_x$ and~$\sigma_y$ by Proposition~\ref{p:downset-upper-closure} and Example~\ref{e:socc}.
+The blue set in Example~\ref{e:sigma-vicinity} constitutes a $\tau$-coprimary $\sigma_x$-vicinity of~$\aa$ globally supported on~$\tau$, as in Proposition~\ref{p:sigma-nbd-cogen}.

-\item Here $\aa$ has only the nadir~$\sigma_x$, because the downset has no points in $\aa + \RR\sigma_y$ to take the closure of in Lemma~\ref{l:downset-upper-boundary}.
-Again, the blue set in Example~\ref{e:sigma-limit} constitutes the desired $\sigma_x$-vicinity of~$\aa$.
+\item Here $\aa$ has only the nadir~$\sigma_x$, because the downset has no points in $\aa + \RR\sigma_y$ to take the closure of in Lemma~\ref{l:downset-upper-closure}.
+Again, the blue set in Example~\ref{e:sigma-vicinity} constitutes the desired $\sigma_x$-vicinity of~$\aa$.

 \item Here $\aa$ has only the nadir~$\sigma_y$.
 It is possible to compute this directly, but it is more apropos to note that Proposition~\ref{p:sigma-nbd-cogen} rules out $\sigma_x$ as a nadir.
 Indeed, every $\sigma_x$-vicinity of~$\aa$ in~$D_3$ is an infinite vertical strip.
 None of these $\sigma_x$-vicinities are supported on $\tau = \{\0\}$, since elements therein persist forever along~$\sigma_y$.
 In contrast, every choice of $\vv \in \sigma_y^\circ$ yields a $\sigma_y$-vicinity $(-\vv + \RR^2_{\nabs_y}) \cap D_3$ supported on~$\{\0\}$; that is, the entire negative $y$-axis is supported on~$\{\0\}$. \end{enumerate} \end{example}